JoeyNiestroy/Sentiment140-Classification-with-groundup-embedding/README.md

 # Overview #

-Sentiment Classification model using twitter Sentiment140 dataset and skip-gram embedding
+Sentiment Classification model using twitter Sentiment140 dataset and skip-gram embedding.
+This repo also acts a replication of the initial word2vec paper.

 ## Data Preprocessing ##